dmd-program/dmd-100-sp18/topics/systems_thinking.md

 > "The problem is bigger, it’s a system.”
 Curtis and I briefly discussed a word coined by the critic Timothy Morton to describe a problem so vast in space and time that you are unable to apprehend it: a “hyperobject.”
 Global warming is a classic example of a hyperobject: it’s everywhere and nowhere, too encompassing to think about.
 Global markets, too.
 But naming a hyperobject alone is of limited use; human cognition knows all too well how to file such imminent imponderables away, on a “to-do” list that’s never consulted again. \[3\]

+## ‘Wicked’ problems

+To adequately describe the difficulty of designing policies to fix complex social issues, UC Berkeley professors Horst Rittel and Melvin M. Webber formalized theory in a 1973 publication around the term “wicked problem.”
+It describes problems that are not only difficult to define, but also inherently unsolvable.
+They defined the following 10 characteristics of wicked problems:

+1. A wicked problem has no particular form.
+(I.e. Poverty in one country is different from poverty in another, etc.)
+2. Wicked problems can be worked on indefinitely.
+(Until resourced run out)
+3. Subjectively good or bad rather than objectively true or false.
+4. No means to immediately and fully test solutions.
+5. Implementing solutions changes the problem, and are therefore “one-shot” operations rather than trial and error.
+6. No criteria to indicate if all solutions have been identified.
+7. Every wicked problem is unique.
+(Problem solving process is always new)
+8. Wicked problems are symptoms of other problems.
+(Interconnected complex systems)
+9. How the problem is framed dictates how the problem is solved.
+(Bias heavily influences approach)
+10. Planners are responsible for negative outcomes that result from the actions they take.
+(The stakes are high)

+\[4\]

+This list might sound daunting, but don't despair – these are not necessarily unsolvable problems.
+Designers have been developing ways to attack the wicked problem for many years.
+These problems are where design thinkers and interdisciplinarian workers situate themselves.
+For some inspiration, see IDEO's open design community platform: https://www.openideo.com/

 ## Citation

 1. McDonough, William; Braungart, Michael \(2002\).
 [Cradle to Cradle: Remaking the Way We Make Things](https://books.google.com/books?id=KFX5RprPGQ0C).
 North Point Press. p.
 193. [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number) [0-86547-587-3](https://en.wikipedia.org/wiki/Special:BookSources/0-86547-587-3).
 Retrieved 28 December 2016.
 2. [The Designers Accord: Integrating sustainability into design education: The Toolkit](http://edutoolkit.designersaccord.org/how-can-we-create-a-common-language/). \(2009\) Retrieved 28 December 2016.
 3. Lethem, Jonathan.
 [Adam Curtis and the Secret History of Everything](http://www.nytimes.com/interactive/2016/10/30/magazine/adam-curtis-documentaries.html).
 The New York Times Magazine.
 October 27, 2016.
 Retrieved 28 December 2016.
+4. Rittel, Horst.
+"Dilemmas in a General Theory of Planning."
+Policy Sciences, 1973: 155-169.